Transport and Equilibrium in Non-Conservative Systems: The Approximate Functional

 On the basis of the weak convergence of the $\phi^{(j)}$'s we claim that the $N^{(j)}$'s have a weak limit (in $\mathcal H_{N_0}^{-1}$) and that $N^{*}$ is this limit.
 Indeed, letting $\psi$ denote some suitable test function, we have

 (We remark that the above realization of $N^*$ as a weak limit also implies that it is nonnegative.)

-On the other hand, we claim that $N^*$ is in fact (at least) an $L^1$--function: it was the case that $\|N^{(j)}\|_{L^1}$ is uniformly bounded and in fact $N^{(j)} \log N^{(j)}$ is integrable and its integral is uniformly bounded.
+On the other hand, we claim that $N^*$ is in fact (at least) an $L^1$--function: It is the case that $N^{(j)} \log N^{(j)}$ is integrable and its integral is uniformly bounded and so it follows (by Jensen's inequality) that $\|N^{(j)}\|_{L^1}$ is uniformly bounded.
 Thus we assert that the associated measures converge vaguely and that the limit can be represented by an $L^1$--function which can then be identified with $N^*$ (see for example the exposition in \cite{DST}).

 We now claim that